-Not only will this be fun, it will also be immensely rewarding.
+Not only will this be fun, but it will also be immensely rewarding.

 Why Create Your Own Meditation Technique?